2.7 Projecting to the quotient [1Z5]

 Show that there are \(p\) equivalence classes \([0],[1],\ldots [p-1]\) We indicate the quotient space with \(ℤ/(pℤ)\) or more briefly \(ℤ_ p\).

-Show that the usual operations of sum, subtraction, product in \(ℤ\) pass to the quotient.
+Show that the usual operations of sum and product in \(ℤ\) are invariant (in the sense defined in 82), hence they pass to the quotient.